 - Disseminating information and education materials on women’s health and safe motherhood, including the benefits of exclusive breastfeeding

 - Upgrading health facilities as FP/MNCHN service delivery points, ensuring that these facilities are staffed with trained and capable health workers, and have adequate health supplies.

 Under LuzonHealth, we also supported local implementation of the Philippines’ National Health Insurance Program.
 Our team helped selected health facilities to secure proper accreditation for maternity/newborn care packages.
 This allowed poor households and individuals who enroll to have greater access to maternal and newborn services.

 Building Local Capacity to Sustain Improvements in Health Outcomes

 In its first four years, LuzonHealth developed and introduced tools, systems, and capacity-building approaches to help regional and local health offices beyond the project, including

 - Multiple demand-generation strategies to reach men, women, and adolescents with age-specific messages.
-These strategies include health events, facilitated group discussions, individual counseling sessions, and family planning and antenatal care messages for mothers who visit a health facility for their child’s immunization.
+These strategies included health events, facilitated group discussions, individual counseling sessions, and family planning and antenatal care messages for mothers who visit a health facility for their child’s immunization.

-- A package of technical assistance for the training continuum, which aims to improve the quantity and quality of FP/MNCHN service providers.
+- A package of technical assistance for the training continuum, which aimed to improve the quantity and quality of FP/MNCHN service providers.
 The package includes competency assessments, training in relevant FP/MNCHN courses, supervision and mentoring following the training, and “training of trainers” to institutionalize capacity-building initiatives.